gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 The author of this post came into the world of Go Python, which is quite prevalent in the field of bioinformatics.
 In Python one can easily write composable lazy-evaluated pipelines of string processing operations using the generator syntax built into the language.
 The nice thing with generators is that they use less memory - but more even more importantly - *constant* amount of memory, which is very important when processing very large datasets that might not even fit in RAM.
 In addition they tend to be a tad faster than their eager counterparts too.

-## Generator function in Python
+## Generators in Python

-The Generator functionality in Python basically means that you create a function that, rather than returning a single data structure once (say for example a list of items), rather will return a generator object which can later be iterated over by repeadetly calling its next method, or by the shorthand `for item in ...` syntax.
+The generator functionality in Python basically means that you create a function that, rather than returning a single data structure once (say for example a list of items), it will return a generator object which can later be iterated over by repeatedly calling its `next()` method or by the shorthand `for item in ...` syntax.

-What is special about a generator compared to other *iterables* in Python such as lists (which also support the `for item in ...` syntax), is that the generator function will start evaluating itself and yielding its output objects one by one only after iteration has started.
+What is special about a generator compared to other *iterables* in Python such as lists (which also support the `for item in ...` syntax), is that the generator will start evaluating itself and yielding output one by one only after iteration has started.
 Thus, minimal intermediate data is created and stored in memory.

-To give an example, say that we have a file, chr_y.fa containing a little bit of the familiar A, C, G, T DNA nucleotides from the human Y chromosome, in the ubiquotous [FASTA file format](http://en.wikipedia.org/wiki/FASTA_format):
+To give an example, say that we have a file, chr_y.fa containing a little bit of DNA sequence data from the human [Y chromosome](http://en.wikipedia.org/wiki/Y_chromosome), in the ubiquotous [FASTA file format](http://en.wikipedia.org/wiki/FASTA_format), where the ASCII letters A, C, G, T represent their counterparts in the four-letter "[DNA alphabet](http://en.wikipedia.org/wiki/Nucleic_acid_notation)":

 **chr_y.fa:**
 ````fasta